swiftlang/swift-evolution/proposals/0358-build-time-constant-values.md

   // 👍
   static let greeting = "Hello, Foo"
 }
 struct Bar: NeedsConstGreeting {
-  // error: 'greeting' must be initialized with a const value static let greeting = "\(Bool.random ?
+  // error: ❌ 'greeting' must be initialized with a const value static let greeting = "\(Bool.random ?
 "Hello" : "Goodbye"), Bar" }
 ```

+### Supported Types

+The requirement that values of `@const` properties and parameters be known at compile-time restricts the allowable types for such declarations.
+The current scope of the proposal includes:
+* Enum cases with no associated values
+* Certain standard library types that are expressible with literal values
+          * Integer and Floating-Point types (`(U)?Int(\d*)`, `Float`, `Double`, `Half`), `String` (excluding interpolated strings), `Bool`.
+          * `Array` and `Dictionary` literals consisting of literal values of above types.
+* Tuple literals consisting of the above list items.

+This list will expand in the future to include more literal-value kinds or potential new compile-time valued constructs.

 ## Forward-looking design aspects